Share this post on:

 This way, consciousness in the present moment is understood as continuously monitoring internal and external events.

-Hence, two approaches to Self-Consciousness regarding its focus.
+Hence, there are two approaches to Self-Consciousness regarding its focus.

 The ‘past’ approach relates to a reflective instance and presupposes the content to which Self-Focus is addressed.